 What are parental rights?

 Parental Responsibility covers a range of roles in a child’s life.
 The most important of these are providing a home for the child and protecting and maintaining them.
 Parental rights include control over the child’s name.
 Additionally, a person with parental rights is responsible for the child’s discipline, education, medical welfare or treatment and holding any property for the child until they are of age.

 In most cases, the biological mother is automatically given parental rights, but there are two ways to ensure parental responsibility for the father without involving the court.
 The father must either be married to the child’s mother or named on the birth certificate.
-For men who cannot meet either of these criteria, it’s important to know what legal rights a father has if he is not married and the rights of UK fathers who are not on the birth certificate.
+For fathers who cannot meet either of these criteria, it’s important to know what legal rights a father has if he is not married and the rights of UK fathers who are not on the birth certificate.

 What legal rights does a father have if he is not married?

 Let’s look back at Coronation Street.
 As the biological mother of Ruby, the couple’s young daughter, Kirsty is automatically given parental rights and responsibilities.
 Tyrone could acquire full parental responsibility without being married to Kirsty (even if they were not married in the first place or had been divorced or separated) by being named on Ruby’s birth certificate alongside her.

 If paternity is called into question as a means of defeating his application for parental rights, a DNA test can be ordered by the court and a declaration of parentage made.
 However, the law is more complicated when it comes to Tyrone – as he is neither married nor on the birth certificate, fathers’ rights are slightly more difficult to come by.